 07 January, 2022

-The response of a waterfowl population to a harvest pressure depends on its capacity to renew.
-The recruitment, i.e. the number of young adults reproducing for the first time, is a key indicator to describe the renewal of a population, and therefore an essential tool in population management.
-The recruitment rate, defined inhere as the number of recruits produced per breeder, is even more informative because it is independent of the breeding population size and allows comparisons over time and between species.
-The proportion of young adult in a waterfowl population, which is a main step in estimating the recruitment rate, is often estimated from game-hunting samples.
+The response of a waterfowl population to a given harvest pressure depends on its capacity to renew.
+Recruitment, i.e. the number of young adults reproducing for the first time, is a key indicator to describe the renewal of a population, and therefore an essential tool in population management.
+Recruitment rate, defined here as the number of recruits produced per breeder, is even more informative because it is independent of breeding population size and allows comparisons over time and between species.
+The proportion of young adults in a waterfowl population, which is a key feature to evaluating recruitment rate, is often estimated from game-hunting samples.
 However, this proportion is not accessible in years without harvest, or with a low harvest rate.
-Moreover, the age-structure in the harvest samples does not necessarily reflect the underlying age-structure of the population.
-It is often skewed towards immatures and can lead to an overestimation of the recruitment rate.
+Moreover, the age-structure in the harvest samples does not necessarily reflect the underlying age-structure of the population : it is often skewed towards immatures and can lead to an overestimation of recruitment rate.
 In waterfowl, adult males usually display brighter colours than females and immatures from both sexes.
 This dichromatism can be characterized and monitored from count surveys, a non-invasive method.
 Such information can be used to infer the proportion of immatures, and consequently the recruitment rate.
-In using two populations of ruddy duck, Oxyura oxyura, this study introduces a model to estimate the recruitment rate from count data.
-To test the accuracy of the method, the results are compared to estimates of recruitment rate using samples.
-One also tests the conistency of the recruitment rates to support the observed population growth rates.
+Using two populations of ruddy duck, Oxyura oxyura, this study introduces a model to estimate recruitment rate from count data.
+To test the accuracy of the method, the results are compared to estimates of recruitment rate using dissection samples.
+We also tested the consistency of recruitment rates to support observed population growth rates.
 The results suggest that the counting method is a versatile tool to estimate the recruitment rate if the species is monitored during the appropriate time window.
-Authors argue for considering a two-category count protocol in winter surveys of waterfowl species for which adult males can be differentiated from other individuals.
+We call for considering a two-category count protocol in winter surveys of waterfowl species for which adult males can be differentiated from other individuals.

 Keywords: fecundity - productivity - reproductive success - age ratio - juvenile - duck